CSB5/vipr/README.md

 ViPR
 ====

-This is a collection of scripts used for the analysis of RNA viruses.
-The main wrapper is vipr.py ("Viper" written in Python though :) which will create a makefile defining the whole pipeline and subsequently call make.

-Some of these scripts are quite specific to small genomes, others you will able to reuse some of them for larger - e.g. bacterial - genomes.
+This is a collection of scripts used for the analysis of RNA viruses, based on LoFreq.
+The main wrapper is vipr.py ("Viper" written in Python though :) which will create a makefile defining the pipeline setps and will subsequently call make.
+Some of these scripts are quite specific to small genomes, others you might able to reuse some of them for larger - e.g. bacterial - genomes.

-*WARNING*: this pipeline doesn't use a proper framework (but is being ported to ruffus at the moment), has a huge dependency list and might make assumptions that are not met in your setup. *Use at your own risk*.
+*WARNING: Use at your own risk*: this pipeline is not based on a proper pipeline framework (but is being ported to ruffus at the moment), uses some outdated scripts, has a huge dependency list and might make assumptions that are not met in your setup.

 Installation
 ------------